-The original and authorised guide book to the section Evliya Çelebi’s route to Mecca in 1672 from Hevek to Bursa, Kütahya, Afyon and Uşak.
+The original and authorised guidebook to the stages of Evliya Çelebi’s pilgrimage itinerary to Mecca in 1671, as he travelled from Istanbul, via Hersek to İznik, Bursa, Kütahya, Afyonkarahisar, Uşak and beyond.

-The book has all the info you need to plan your trek, bicycle ride or horseback adventure.
-It has detailed descriptions and times for each section, altitude diagrams, info about each village or town.
-Detailed descrptions of Evliya’s Bursa, Afyon, Kütahya, Iznik and Şaphane.
+The book has all the information you need to plan your hike, bike ride or horseback adventure.
+It has detailed descriptions and times for each section of the route, altitude diagrams, and info about each place along the way.
+It contains detailed descriptions of the villages and towns that Evliya visited, and includes a folding map inside the back cover.

-This book is a mine of information on Evliya and his life and times, and allows you to rediscover ancient Ottoman ways through the countryside.
-You will also encounter the horse sports of rahvan and cirit which still flourish in this area.
-The book complements the map and the detailed accommodation info on the website.
+The book is also a mine of information on Evliya and his life and times, and allows you to rediscover ancient Ottoman ways through the countryside.
+You will also encounter the horse sports of rahvan and cirit which still flourish in the region.
+The guidebook is complemented by updates to the route and GPS files downloadable from the website.

 Ayşe, a 38-year-old mother from Istanbul, decides to tackle the Lycian Way in southern Turkey.
 She has never camped alone before.
 As she strikes out into Lycia’s ancient forests, she is on a quest to leave behind the past and find her own truth.
 But the Lycian Way is steeped in memories.
 Unknown to Ayşe, as she clambers over the precipices of the Mediterranean coast and through its lost cities, she is walking in someone else’s footsteps.
 2500 years earlier, when Lycia was an independent state and worshipped the Goddess Leto, the Persian general Harpagos was stomping along the very same road in a bid to take over the ancient world.